isomerpages/moe-sshideasfestival/_events/Week 1 (20 – 24 March)/Gazing into the Metaverse.md

 <p>Date: 26 March 2024</p>
 <p>Time: 4.00 - 5.30pm</p>
 <p>Venue: NUS ARI Seminar Room</p>
+<p>This Roundtable is organised by the Asia Research Institute (ARI) engages
-<p>Join us as we glimpse into the metaverse and the computer-generated worlds
+with the metaverse and the computer-generated worlds that are now in development.
-that are now in development.
-Organised by the Asia Research Institute (ARI), this Roundtable will consider the key questions, implications and themes that researchers in the social sciences and humanities are now asking about this next stage in our digital journey, particularly in Asia</p>
+The Roundtable will provide a brief introduction to the metaverse, and consider some of the key questions and themes that researchers in the social sciences and humanities are now asking about this next stage in our digital journey.
+Particular attention will be paid to developments and implications of the metaverse in Asia.</p>
 <p>Discussion Themes include:</p>
 <ul data-tight="true" class="tight">
 <li>